Overview: Build your deck using composite and other low-upkeep materials

 Your deck should be a place to relax, not a painful reminder of those looming weekends you’re going to spend sanding, painting and staining.
-So if you’re in the planning stages for a new deck, consider alternatives to wood.
+So if you’re in the planning stages for a new deck, consider alternatives to wood and check out some composite deck designs.

 You can build yourself a low-maintenance deck using the same tools as you would a wood deck, and similar techniques.
+And most parts of a deck are now available in composite material.
 But there are differences between low-maintenance and wood products.
 We asked our pros for some tips to help DIYers avoid expensive mistakes.

 We asked Randy Moe from Decks Unlimited, and Bob Januik and Matt Norden from Precision Decks, for some tips on working with low-maintenance deck materials.
 Altogether, these guys have built more than 1,000 decks, using every material imaginable.
 Ten years ago, about half their jobs were wood.
 Today they install low-maintenance materials on three out of four.